timusus/RecyclerView-FastScroll/README.md

 - Fixed crash when no adapter was set on the `RecyclerView`
 - Fixed crash when `RecyclerView` children are null (`itemCount` is non zero, but `getChildAt(0)` returns null).

+1.0.10

+- Added methods/attributes to set popup background & text size
+- Added method to set popup typeface
+- Fixed issue where item decorations were drawn over the top of the popup (#18)
+- Updated dependencies

 ###Licenses###

 RecyclerView-FastScroll